Debunking myths about Ruby

 Ruby on Rails is slow for the web

 This sub-myth is very popular.
-It states Ruby on Rails is a slow framework in comparison with other frameworks such as Django, Express and Laravel.
-The reality is that this is an unfair comparison as all these frameworks are different in essence.
-While one can compare Ruby on Rails and Django as they're very similar, Express is a microframework that once set up to work as a full stack framework just as Rails it performs similarly.
+It states Ruby on Rails is a slow framework in comparison with other frameworks such as Django, Express, and Laravel.
+The reality is that this is an unfair comparison as all these frameworks are different.
+While one can compare Ruby on Rails and Django as they’re very similar, Express is a microframework that, once set up to work as a full stack framework just as Rails, performs similarly.

-Also, if we are talking about web applications, optimizing resources is just a tiny part of all the work done by computers to render the page into your users' screens.
-It doesn't matter how fast your backend language is if sending and receiving data from the server takes 2 seconds, and processing all the HTML, css and js on your users' phone takes four more seconds.
-You won't get any faster than 6 seconds which is already a lot of time (numbers are just illustrative).
+Also, if we are talking about web applications, optimizing resources is just a tiny part of all the work done by computers to render the page onto your users’ screens.
+It doesn’t matter how fast your backend language is if sending and receiving data from the server takes 2 seconds, and processing all the HTML, CSS, and JS on your users’ phones takes four more seconds.
+You won’t get any faster than 6 seconds which is already a lot of time (numbers are just illustrative).

 It's not Ruby, and it isn't Rails.